Children are invited to the Kids' Adventure Club on Saturday, February 21 to learn when, where and how to watch for whales.…

 Travel to Florence to learn about these amazing creatures from trained volunteers during the Winter and Spring Watch Weeks organized by the state Whale Watching Spoken Here program.

-At the Sea Lion Caves take an elevator down into a cavernous sea cave to view a herd of approximately 200 Stellar Sea Lions lounging on the rocks.
-During the spring and summer they are mostly on outside ledges, clustered in family units consisting of a bull and harems of 15 to 30 cows and their young.
-Occasional and infrequently seen Killer Whales patrol the edges of the Sea Lion territory.
+At the Sea Lion Caves in spring and summer, spot sea lions on outside ledges, clustered in family units consisting of a bull and harems of 15 to 30 cows and their young.
+Occasional and infrequently seen Killer Whales patrol the edges of the sea lion territory.

 Any spot with an ocean view may yield whale sightings, but higher locations are better than sandy beaches.